axsh/openvnet/InstallGuide.md

 ### Setup vnmgr

-Modify the following section in /etc/wakame-vnet/vnmgr.conf in a vnmgr node.
+Modify the following section in /etc/wakame-vnet/vnmgr.conf on the vnmgr node.

     node {
       id "vnmgr"